-9.2 Intra-process delivery
+9.3 Intra-process delivery

-eProsima Fast RTPS allows to speed up Intra-process communications by avoiding any copy operation involved with the transport layer.
-This feature is disabled by default and must be enable using XML profiles.
+eProsima Fast RTPS allows to speed up communications between entities within the same process by avoiding any of the copy or send operations involved in the transport layer (either UDP or TCP).
+This feature is enabled by default, and can be configured using XML profiles.
 Currently the following options are available:

-- INTRAPROCESS_OFF.
-Default value, the feature is disabled. - INTRAPROCESS_USER_DATA_ONLY.
-Discovery metadata keeps using ordinary transport. - INTRAPROCESS_FULL.
+- INTRAPROCESS_OFF: The feature is disabled. - INTRAPROCESS_USER_DATA_ONLY: Discovery metadata keeps using ordinary transport. - INTRAPROCESS_FULL: Default value.
 Both user data and discovery metadata using Intra-process delivery.